 - It’s an antique, but it’s selling for an extremely low price.

-When we are connecting an independent clause and a dependent clause, we do not need to place a comma before but.
+When we are connecting an independent clause and a phrase, we do not need to place a comma before but.

 - The dog is very old but still active.